forfeen/CashAndTrack/README.md

 An application that improve the performance of your ordering, billing order and billing payment.

 # Features
-* Collect the name of customer and menu
+* Collecting the name of customer and menu
 * Display the menu , customer's order and payment
-* Calculate the total price , receive and change money
+* Calculate the total price , received and change money

 # Requirements
 The application requires